oroinc/documentation/user/back-office/marketing/web-catalogs/build-from-scratch.rst

 .. note:: Make sure that you create first level nodes from Web Catalog 2017 in the nodes section on the left of the page.

 .. image:: /user/img/marketing/web_catalogs/use_case/Create1RootNode.png
+   :alt: The details of the Web Catalog 2017
    :class: with-border

 **Create Sub-level Menu**